-Subject to the company's constitution, directors may delegate their powers and are responsible for a delegate's exercise of power unless he or she reasonably believes after proper inquiry that the delegate will comply with the director's duties and is reliable and competent.21
+Subject to the company's constitution, directors may delegate their powers and are responsible for a delegate's exercise of power unless he or she reasonably believes after proper inquiry that the delegate will comply with the director's duties and is reliable and competent.30

-In Australia, there are federal and state laws that impose liability on directors and senior managers for corporate breaches of laws other than the Corporations Act, including environmental, health and workplace safety laws and securities and competition laws.
+There are federal and state laws that impose liability on directors and senior managers for corporate breaches of laws other than the Corporations Act, including environmental, health and workplace safety laws and securities and competition laws.
 Directors must:

-- the business judgement rule: when directors are making a 'business judgement' and in doing so:
+- the business judgement rule: when directors are making a business judgement and in doing so:

 - are acting in good faith and for a proper purpose;